GABETROLL/Tetris3D/README.md

 # Tetris3D!
 Tetris3D is a Python, Pygame and Numpy script of 2D and 3D Tetris games.
 It's similar to NES Tetris but it's mixed with modernity.
 It first started as a personal project of Tetris in just 2D, then became my Portfolio Project for Holberton.
 It uses no 3D projection library, aand instead, does all of the 3D rendering with pygame and math alone.

-It has a 2D and 3D mode, NES controls, point systems and
 <img src="https://github.com/GABETROLL/Tetris3D/blob/master/images/2D_game.png?raw=true" alt="2D game mode screenshot" width=40%>
 <img src="https://github.com/GABETROLL/Tetris3D/blob/master/images/3D_game.png?raw=true" alt="3D game mode screenshot" width=40%>

+## Features
+- 2D and 3D modes
+- NES point systems
+- NES controls (mostly similar, since keyboards allow left+right)
+- my own piece speeds and timeouts
+- customizeable keyboard controls
+- (bad) sounds
+- modern piece colors.

+## Anti-Features
+- hold queue
+- multiple next pieces
+- modern gameplay
+- fancy rendering techniques, like ray-tracing/marching or even rasterizing, but instead, is rendered in my own style.

 ## Creator
 Hello, I'm Gabriel Fernandez, the creator of this project.
 I first started programming in Python, in late 2019, and made my first small games in Pygame, from YouTube tutorials.
 I then started Holberton in September 2022, and chose Web Development as my Holberton Specialization.